Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Recommended Security Guideline

 \subsection{Security Evaluation Metrics}

-\revise{We propose a guideline for evaluation metrics for each of 7 security challenges, to measures how well a given cross-domain multi-agent LLM deployment addresses each of the security issues.}
+\review{[Reviewer 1] It is unclear whether the metrics proposed in section 3.1 are concretely measurable; security metrics are notoriously tricky to define and gather, thus a more convincing description is required of the methodology to get hard numbers (since the authors mention evaluation against a threshold) out of the general description of these criteria.} \revise{It is important to acknowledge that security metrics are tricky to define and gather and qualitative descriptions often fail to translate into concretely measurable properties.
+To ensure our proposed metrics yield hard numbers that can be evaluated against explicit thresholds, we outline a concrete methodology for extracting these values -- relying on distributed logging, cryptographic telemetry, and automated testing pipelines.}

-\autoref{fig:metrics} describes our proposed evaluation metrics for each of the 7 security issues of cross-domain multi-agent LLM systems.
+\autoref{fig:metrics} describes our proposed evaluation metrics for each of the seven security issues of cross-domain multi-agent LLM systems.

-\para{(C1's Metrics)} We check how much dynamic a team is and whether new members inherit correct privileges.
-A low \textit{``Group Volatility"}, high \textit{``On-boarding Trust"}, and perfect \textit{``Policy Consistency"} together indicate that dynamic grouping does not degrade a system’s trust boundary.
+\para{(C1's Metrics)} \revise{We evaluate team dynamism and privilege inheritance using orchestration logs. \textsf{``Group volatility"} is concretely computed by parsing the cross-domain API gateway's session logs to count discrete agent join and leave events over a rolling time window. \textsf{``On-boarding trust"} is gathered directly from the system's sandbox environment, capturing the exact ratio of agents that pass automated behavioral vetting scripts prior to deployment. \textsf{``Policy consistency"} is measured by parsing identity and access management (IAM) audit logs to verify whether the timestamp of every access control list (ACL) update falls strictly within a predefined latency deadline.
+A low group volatility, high on-boarding trust, and perfect policy consistency together indicate that dynamic grouping does not degrade a system's trust boundary.}

-\para{(C2's Metrics)} We quantify covert coordination risk.
-A rising \textit{``Collusion Risk"} or \textit{``Covert-channel Score"}~\cite{NEURIPS2024_861f7dad} paired with a falling \textit{``Independence Ratio"} warns that a subset of agents may be manipulating outcomes or exchanging hidden payloads; operators can throttle or sandbox the culprits in real-time.
+\para{(C2's Metrics)} \revise{We quantify covert coordination risk through statistical anomaly detection and specialized classifiers. \textsf{``Collusion risk"} is calculated by continuously monitoring the agents' payoff surplus against a historic baseline distribution to flag mathematically improbable cooperation.
+The \textsf{``Covert-channel score"}~\cite{NEURIPS2024_861f7dad} generates concrete numbers by running sampled inter-agent message payloads through format compliance checkers and auxiliary steganography-detection models that output definitive confidence scores.
+The \textsf{``independence"} ratio simply parses execution logs to count the proportion of localized decisions made without calling peer agents.
+A rising collusion risk or covert-channel score paired with a falling independence ratio warns that a subset of agents may be manipulating outcomes.}